ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 We are only interested in pubkey based authentications.

 The following is all private so Alice and Bob can speak normally.

-Alice: hey I'm alice and I want to use pubkey auth with <algorithm> and <key>
+Alice: hey I'm alice and I want to use pubkey auth with `algorithm` and `key`

 Bob: okay go ahead "Alice"

-Alice: see it's me <signed>
+Alice: see it's me: _signed, Alice!_

 Bob: Alice it is you!!!

 ### Further Reading